 About the Award

-The Dolores C. Shockley Poster Awards were established by ASPET in 2010 to honor Dr. Dolores C. Shockley, the first African-American woman to earn a PhD in pharmacology and the first to be appointed to chair a pharmacology department in the U.S. The award
+The Dolores C. Shockley Poster Awards were established by ASPET in 2010 to honor Dr. Dolores C. Shockley, the first African-American woman to earn a PhD in pharmacology and ascend to an appointment as chair of a pharmacology department in the United States.
+The award is administered through the ASPET Mentoring and Career Development Committee to promote excellence in pharmacology research in the face of career development challenges..
+The award

-is offered through the ASPET Mentoring and Career Development Committee as part of their mission to promote diversity in pharmacology.
+is offered through the ASPET Mentoring and Career Development Committee.
 The awards are given annually as part of the ASPET Student/Postdoc Poster Competition at the ASPET Annual Meeting.
 Awards are available in the same categories as

 for the general competition: 1) undergraduate students; 2) graduate and post-baccalaureate students; and 3) postdoctoral scientists.